Florida Debt Collection Laws

 United States federal agencies, such as the Federal Trade Commission (FTC), sometimes sue individuals in federal court for money damages and fines for violation of federal rules and regulations.
 Frequent examples are Federal Trade Commission suits against telemarketer firms or violators of anti-trust laws, or suits by the Securities and Exchange Commission (SEC) for violation of investment regulations.
 The federal government’s collection of judgments is different, in some respects, from a private creditor’s collection of a judgment for damages.

-A debtor may apply Florida asset exemptions against a federal agency collection.
-A defendant debtor may assert property exemptions available under applicable state law in the jurisdiction where the debtor has resided for the most recent 180 day period.
+A Florida resident may use Florida asset exemptions against a federal agency collection.
+A defendant debtor may assert property exemptions available under applicable state law in the jurisdiction where the debtor has resided for the most recent 180-day period.
 The defendant must have resided in Florida for 180 days to assert Florida exemptions under the federal collection statute.
 In contrast, there is no minimum residency time period in state court collection proceedings where Florida exemptions apply immediately upon Florida residency.

-Similar to Florida law, the federal collection law requires the debtor to assert an exemption claim in court.
+The federal collection laws require the debtor to assert an exemption claim in a court filing.
 The debtor’s filing of an exemption statement stays further government actions to dispose or take possession of the property until the court considers the exemption claim.
 Moreover, the government may not seize or interfere with property the government has reason to know is exempt even if the debtor has not yet filed an exemption application.

 Enforcement of Out-of-State Foreign Judgments